Key Financial Indicator for Operation Analysis

 Cash Flow Coverage

-The operating cash flow used
+The operating cash flow used to generate business funded.

 Return On assets